 Clients typically say that they use logic in their hiring process and select for skill and expertise but who are we kidding?
 In reality, freelancing is a people business.

 And in a people business, the currency is trust.
-Your clients want (and need!) to be able to rely on you to take care of tasks for them.
+Our clients want (and need!) to be able to rely on us to take care of tasks for them.

-So, you are actually in the trust-building business.
-It is remarkable how much extra work clients will give you if they trust you- even if you don’t have direct experience with the task at hand.
+So, we are actually in the trust-building business.
+It is remarkable how much extra work clients will give us if they trust us — even if we don’t have direct experience with the task at hand.

-Some will even ask you to help find problems to solve in their business because they like having you around.
+Some will even ask us to help find problems to solve in their business because they like having us around.

-Imagine if you could use the old adage “just be yourself” to leverage your personality and earn more money from each project while having dream clients?
+Imagine if you could use the old adage “just be yourself” to leverage your personality and earn more money?

 That does not mean you should not specialize eventually – it is your business and you can run it exactly the way you prefer.